kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - Make it possible to run workloads that need "dangerous" capabilities such as `CAP_SYS_ADMIN` without impacting the host.
-- Benefit from the security hardening that user namespaces are expected to provide against some of the future unknown runtime vulnerabilities
+- Benefit from the security hardening that user namespaces are expected to provide against some of the future unknown runtime vulnerabilities.

 ### Non-Goals